 See Note 9 to our unaudited consolidated financial statements included elsewhere in this Quarterly Report for discussion of our hedge restructuring during the three months ended March 31, 2020 and corresponding summary of open commodity derivative positions as of March 31, 2020 for commodity derivatives that were entered into through March 31, 2020.
-Additionally, see Note 18.b for a summary of derivatives that were entered into S1, 2020.
+Additionally, see Note 18.b for a summary of derivatives that were entered into subsequent to March 31, 2020.